Dr Emma Parsons

 My research interests lie in the field of Precision Medicine, with a particular focus on transforming bowel cancer screening methodologies.

-As the Resources and Outreach Manager for the INCISE project, I collaborate closely with the Patient and Public Involvement (PPI) team, which includes patient advocates, charity representatives, clinicians and researchers.
-Our primary objective within the PPI framework is to prioritise patient interests throughout the development of our screening tool, ensuring its efficacy and relevance in clinical practice.
+As the Resources and Outreach Manager for the INCISE project, I collaborate closely with the Glasgow Colorectal Patient and Public Involvement and Engagement Group, which includes patient advocates, public contributors, a charity representative, clinicians and researchers.
+Our primary objective within the PPI framework is to prioritise patient interests throughout bowel cancer research.

 I am also involved in developing public engagement activities for the Translational Cancer Pathology research group.